 Investment properties principally comprising freehold land, leasehold land and building are held to earn rentals and/or for capital appreciation, are measured initially at its cost including transaction costs.
-During prior years and until 30 June 2016, subsequent to initial recognition, investment properties were measured at its cost less any accumulated depreciation and accumulated impairment losses.

-Effective from 1 July 2016, investment properties are stated in the statement of financial position at fair values, less any subsequent impairment losses.
+Subsequent to initial recognition, investment properties are stated in the statement of financial position at fair values, less any subsequent impairment losses.
 Gains and losses arising from changes in the fair value of investment properties are included in the statement of profit or loss in the period in which they arise.
 Valuations are performed with sufficient regularity such that the carrying amounts do not differ materially from those that would be determined using fair values at the end of each reporting period.